-10-9B-17-4: SENSITIVE AREAS PLAN:
+10-9B-15-4: SENSITIVE AREAS PLAN:

 A full sensitive areas plan is not required in the concept stage, but it is recommended that a cursory plan be done to aid in designing the concept plan layout.
-See section 10-9B-9-1 (Check as we renumerate) of this article for the requirements of a sensitive areas plan.
+See section 10-9B-9-1 of this article for the requirements of a sensitive areas plan.

-10-9B-17-5: STAFF REVIEW:
+10-9B-15-5: STAFF REVIEW:

-City staff as part of the technical review committee will review the concept plan and make comments that can guide the applicant to design a development that meets the CE-3 zone intent and regulations.
+City staff will review the concept plan and make comments that can guide the applicant to design a development that meets the CE-3 zone intent and regulations.
 Multiple reviews can occur.
 Staff review shall occur prior to a public meeting and planning commission review.

-10-9B-17-6: PRELIMINARY PLAT AND REQUIRED PLANS:
+10-9B-15-6: PRELIMINARY PLAT AND REQUIRED PLANS: